 Equipment - The Intramural Program will provide some of the equipment needed for the various Intramural activities.
 It is the responsibility of the captains and participants to find out before the event what equipment is provided and what the participants are expected to bring.
 Participants are expected to return all equipment loaned to them by the Intramural Program.
 Lost or stolen equipment is cause for payment for the damaged or missing equipment.

-Inclement Weather - In the event of inclement weather it is the responsibility of each team representative to contact the Intramural Office concerning the status of play for the date in question.
-Call 404-413-1765 or check our Facebook/Twitter pages to check status on Panthersville events.
+Inclement Weather - In the event of inclement weather, it is the responsibility of each team representative to contact the Intramural Office concerning the status of play for the date in question.
+Call 404-413-1765 or check the Facebook/Twitter pages to check status on Panthersville events.

 Playing Conditions - Decisions regarding playing conditions will not be made before 2 p.m. on weekdays and 10 a.m. on weekends.
 Please do not contact the Intramural Office prior to that time.

 Rosters - In order to play, the participant's name must appear on the gamesheet prior to the game.
 This must be done online via the intramural registration website.
 A participant can't show up to the game and be added to the roster on site.
 The participant must be placed on the roster by:

 - 2 p.m. on the day of the contest if the contest occurs Monday through Thursday

 - 2 p.m. on Friday if the contest occurs on Friday through Sunday